Schools Performances

 Dragon I (WA/World Premiere)

-Use of course language, multiple screens and flashing images.
+Contains use of course language, multiple screens and flashing images.

 Schools show: Fri 27 Feb